 First things first ... let's talk about photo and image licensing.

 If you are looking for free eCommerce pictures, photos, graphics, and other images, your best bet is to take no chances and look for “Creative Commons Zero – CC0.”
-This is license has no restrictions.
+This is a license has no restrictions or attribution requirements.
 But there are several other types of “free” image licenses.
 If you want to know more about them, you can start with this Wikipedia page that covers the basics.

 But again, I do this for a living and can keep track of the various kinds of image, graphic, and photo licenses and how I’m allowed to use them.
 You might not have the time or ability to do that.
 So I recommend that you stick with Creative Commons Zero – CC0.
 You will still have plenty of choices to work with.

-My List of FREE eCommerce Images for Shopify and Beyond
+My List of FREE eCommerce Image Sources for Shopify and Beyond